Undergraduate Audition Requirements

 Master of Music degree programs

-Applicants for M.M. degree programs in performance must present a 10-minute audition of three pieces in contrasting style, either in person or by CD.
+Applicants for M.M. degree programs in Vocal Performance must present a 10-minute audition of three pieces in contrasting style, either in person or by CD.

 Doctor of Musical Arts degree programs

-Applicants for voice must present a 10-minute audition of three contrasting pieces of standard classical repertoire.
+Applicants for Vocal Performance must present a 10-minute audition of three contrasting pieces of standard classical repertoire.
 This audition must be in person.